secdev02/SandBoxShenanigans/README.md

 ## License

 This script is provided for educational and authorized security testing purposes only.
-Use at your own risk.
-Brush your teeth and floss, and also consider eating less and excercising more while we are giving advice